koding/kdlearn/guides/installing-wordpress/index.md

 mkdir wp-content/uploads
 ```

-* We need to give the server writing capabilities like so:
+* We need to give the web server write permission to all Wordpress files so you can make changes to the install directly from within Wordpress.
+You can achieve this by using this command:

 ```
 sudo chown -R :www-data wp-content/uploads
 ```

-## Step 5 - Installing WordPress
+## Step 5 - Finalizing the Wordpress install

-Navigate to your VM hostname, in a new browser tab, and add **/wordpress** at the end.
+Open up a new browser tab and navigate to your VM's hostname and add **/wordpress** at the end.
 If you don't know what you VM hostname is, follow [this guide](http://learn.koding.com/faq/vm-hostname/) to find out.

 You should see the initial configuration page.
 It should look like this:

 ![WordPress1](wp1.png)

-Now you just need to follow the guide and install WordPress.
+Now you just need to follow the instructions on screen and finish the install!

 If you encounter any issues or have any questions regarding WordPress on Koding you can email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.